Tesfamariam777/yayawallet-dashboard/README.md

 ---

 ## ✅ Final Notes
-- The solution is modular: frontend and backend can run independently.
+- The solution is modular: frontend and backend can run independently and secured.